 7. Take care of their social media accounts

 Shutting down a social media account when a loved one dies is not easy.
 Many people think a social media account gets shut down when it’s been inactive for a while.
 This is not typically the case.
 Each social media platform has its own procedure to follow.
-Read some further details on death and social media.

 8. See if you’re eligible for bereavement benefits